Updated: Jul 18

-The neighbours tell the story One evening, loud screams coming from Neetu’s home drew them from their houses in the village.
-They rushed to her hut, and saw her whole body ablaze.
+The neighbors tell the story One evening, loud screams coming from Neetu’s home drew the neighbors from their houses in the village.
+They rushed to her hut and saw her whole body ablaze.
 By the time the villagers put out the fire, Neetu had sustained extensive burns.
 They learned later that she had been heating milk for her son on the open stove when flames caught her nylon skirt.
 Instead of taking her to the hospital for the treatment she so desperately needed, her family abandoned her at the local temple, hoping she would be healed by the gods.

 Continued Crisis They were shocked when they found her.
 Her burns were infected and she was in terrible pain.
 The organization did not care for her as they had promised.
 Appalled, our team immediately contacted the local police inspector who provided his jeep for the emergency trip to the hospital.
 Thankfully, Neetu’s condition stabilized, and the social workers reached out to another local organization who stepped in and cared for Neetu during her recovery.

 Our social workers keep in constant touch with the organization and Neetu’s neighbors who share regular updates about her health.
 Today, she is recovering well from her injuries.
 It is a miracle that she is alive.